JOHLC/transparentblue/INFO.md

 # Transparent Blue
+A transparent blue theme for Home Assistant

-> A custom theme for Home Assistant.
-This is my first custom theme.
+> This is my first ever custom theme for Home Assistant and my first ever GitHub/HACS repository.
 Nod to: https://github.com/naofireblade/clear-theme-dark for inspiring me to dive into this.

 ### Screenshots
 **Main** (masked for privacy)